Physiognomy

-Physiognomy is sometimes referred to as 'anthroposcopy', a term originating in the 19th century.

 Ancient

 Notions of the relationship between an individual's outward appearance and inner character date back to antiquity, and occasionally appear in early Greek poetry.
 Siddhars from ancient India defined Samudrika Shastra as identifying personal characteristics with body features.
 Chinese physiognomy or Chinese face reading (mianxiang) dates back to at least the Spring and Autumn period.

-Early indications of a developed physiognomic theory appear in 5th century BC Athens, with the works of Zopyrus (who was featured in a dialogue by Phaedo of Elis), an expert in the art.
+Early indications of a developed physiognomic theory appear in 5th century BC Athens, with the works of Zopyrus (featured in dialogue by Phaedo of Elis), an expert in the art.
 By the 4th century BC, the philosopher Aristotle frequently referred to theory and literature concerning the relationship of appearance to character.
 Aristotle was receptive to such an idea, evidenced by a passage in his Prior Analytics:

 The first systematic physiognomic treatise is a slim volume, Physiognomonica (Physiognomonics), ascribed to Aristotle, but probably of his "school", rather than created by Aristotle himself.
 The volume is divided into two parts, conjectured as originally two separate works.
 The first section discusses arguments drawn from nature and describes other races (non-Greek) and concentrates on the concept of human behavior.
 The second section focuses on animal behavior, dividing the animal kingdom into male and female types.
 From these are deduced correspondences between human form and character.

 After Aristotle, the major extant works in physiognomy are: